-A CROW FROM THE CHICAGO TRIold-more vol. BUNE.
+A CROW FROM THE CHICAGO TRIoM-more work, BUNE.

-niosquot movo de of nome offic per THE Chicago Tribune, in an article headed "Schism at Salt Lake," discusses the probability of trouble here.
+require men to me even respective THE Chicago Tribuno, in an article headed "Schism at Salt Lake," discusses the probability of trouble here.
 Its argument is based upon an extract from a private letter written in this city to one of the editors of the Tribune, in which the writer says the "schism," of which the editor might have heard while he was in the city, is working.
 The editor, to whom this letter is written, is one, we suppose who was in this city before Conference.
 His correspondent writes about this "schism" to him as though he was familiar with its secret existence when he was here This corroborates information which we have from another quarter, that influential members of the Government were familiar with the existence of a secret plot in this city to produce division, and favored the scheme, promising substantial aid and support in carrying out any plan that would produce dissension among the Latter-day Saints and weaken the power and influence of the priesthood in the midst of the people.
 In speaking of this expected "schism" the editor says of the ruling Church authority:

-"He will hardly dare to try the old familiar remedy of of the bullet, but there need | the correctness of this latter statement be no surprise if he does, for he has so long of Mr. Clark's.
-But while it is admitbeen accustomed to wield unlimited sway over his dupes that no one can tell to what | leaders of society should take the direcmeasures his audacity may lead."
+"He will hardly dare to try the old familiar remedy of of the bullet, but there need be no surprise if he does, for he has so long been accustomed to wield unlimited sway over his dupes that no one can tell to what measures his audacity may lead."

-Such a statement as this is simply ridiculous, and would not be deemed worthy of notice were it not that it substantiates another statement which has been made to us, to the effect that when this scheme of division was disoussed and arranged by the parties here who were to be the leaders in carrying it out, it was understood that if any violence were used, as the Tribune atfects to think might probably be the case, Government would fly to the rescue, and the authorities of the Church were to be speedily squelched or decapitated.
+Such a statement as this, is simply ridiculous, and would not be deemed worthy of notice were it not that it substantiates another statement which has been made to us, to the effect that when this scheme of division was discussed and arranged by the parties here who were to be the leaders in carrying it out, it was understood that if any violence were used, as the Tribune atfects to think might probably be the case, Government would fly to the rescue, and the authorities of the Church were to be speedily squelched or decapitated.

 The testimony of this correspondent is important, as it shows that men have been at work, gopher-like, undermining and plotting, and in secret collusion with the enemies of this people, to destroy the Church of Jesus Christ of Latter-day Saints.
-But though they have sought deep to hide their counsel from the Lord, and their works have been in the dark, and they have said, "Who seeth us? and who knoweth us?" operations, and a bomb-shell thrown into a sleeping but corrupt city never created a more startling effect than did In the special correspondence of the we have in Utah.
-In the eastern states, originators were not prepared to have for there is no fruit the cultivation of no labor on the farm meets with a in the history of the Latter-day Saints; which the correspondent calls the most not adapted for the Fall sowing of the cunning of the devil.
+But though they have sought deep to hide their counsel from the Lord, and their works have been in the dark, and they have said, "Who seeth us? and who knoweth us?"
+There was One who knew about their operations, and a bomb-shell thrown into a sleeping but corrupt city never created a more startling effect than did the words of God's servant, when he was inspired sixteen days ago to speak with bold plainness concerning the condition of affairs in certain quarters. cunningly-arranged trap, which its originators were not prepared to have disclosed just then.
+But this is only in the history of the Latter-day Saints: God fulfiling his promise that he would show that His wisdom is greater than the cunning of the devil.